thanos-io/thanos/docs/storage.md

 -rw-r--r-- 1 bwplotka bwplotka 346266827 Dec 10  2019 000016
 ```

-Let's look on each file one by one.
+Let's look at each file one by one.

 #### Metadata file (meta.json)